dcasseb/WarPy40K/README.md

 # WarPy40K
-Little compiler that uses some expressions taken from the Warhammer 40K universe.
+Little toy language that uses some expressions taken from the Warhammer 40K universe.